 - They’re on maternity leave/left the company/not taking anyone else on and haven’t updated their website

 - They’re overwhelmed/not very efficient and have 2,000 unopened submissions

 - They have an author who is writing closely competing work

-Review Your Progress
+7. Review Your Progress

-So then the question is, how near or far are you from success.
+So then the question is, how near or far are you from success?
 The submissions process itself should give you some clue:

 Your manuscript could be in the top 10-15% of all manuscripts submitted and come to that same end.
-You really could be a future bestseller, and have that outcome with your first round of submissions.
-(We’ve actually had numerous clients of whom something like that is basically true.)
+You really could be a future bestseller, and still have that outcome with your first round of submissions…or you may really need to hone your writing skills.

 Remember I told you earlier that I rated persistence above talent?

-Get Out There: Go To Events And Meet Agents
+8. Get Out There: Go To Events And Meet Agents